DavidGraber/FunctionalHomologyWorkshop/project2/instructions.md

 ```bash
 Create individual detailed plots for large clusters? (y/n): y
 ```

+\
 **Please take a look at the individual cluster image files and find a few examples where substrates from Test and Train datasets in the same cluster also show the same catalyzed reaction (e.g. Chlorination)**.

+### Output Explanation:

+- Markers represent substrates and are colored by their reaction type (with legend)
+- Marker edge color represents dataset membership (red=Test, black=Train)
+- Connections show that the substrates are accepted by the same enzyme

 ## Step 2: Visualization
 For these examples that might result in data leakage, generate the same plots with **one reaction only (e.g. Chlorination)** by running the following command: